Radical Conservative

 Description

-You are a hardcore conservative, believing in free market capitalism on the one hand, and active government over certain personal matters on the other.
+You are a hardcore conservative, believing in free market capitalism on the one hand, and active government over certain personal and/or military matters on the other.
 You are probably a Republican, but may not consider the Republican Party principled enough.
 You might prefer the Constitution Party.

-From your answers it appears you believe that government should actively enforce some aspects of personal morality.
+Law of Liberty From your answers it appears you believe that government should actively enforce some aspects of personal morality.
 If you think that such enforcement should be based on Christian (or Jewish) principles, here are some in-depth Bible studies on the matter for your consideration.

 In Old Testament times, the people of Israel were supposed to aggressively enforce some aspects of personal morality.
 Adultery, idol worshipping, homosexuality, and Sabbath-breaking were all death penalty offenses.
 But in other ways, the Old Testament Law was quite libertarian, more so than U.S. law today.
 Recreational drugs were legal under Biblical Law.
 Prostitution was legal under certain circumstances.
 There were no prisons.
 Penalties for property crimes were in many ways less harsh than U.S. law.
 Indeed, the Bible contains a recipe for something close to anarcho-capitalism!

 But should Christians be enforcing the Old Testament Law?
 Even in ancient times, the Law was enforced only in the Holy Land.
 The New Testament calls for forgiveness, not enforcement.
-This is not to say that Christians should water down calls for righteousness, merely that they have less mandate to enforce righteousness by force than ancient Israelites.

-One can make a good argument that Christian standards of morality should be higher than the mandates of Old Testament Law.
 However, this is not a justification for enforcement by The State, because Christianity is not for everyone.
 The Bible says so.
 And when Christians overlook this important fact, they are tempted to either water down the meaning of Christian or resort to forcible conversions.
 But if not are all called, what is the fate of unbelievers?
-And if not all are called to be Christians, to what extent can we call the United States a Christian Nation?
-A Narrow Path
+And if not all are called to be Christians, how can certain Christian notions of reward and punishment be fair?
+The answers might surprise you.

 God's Welfare System